 Some residents are divided when it comes to living in an unincorporated community.
 While some homeowners in wealthy communities have been fighting for years against being annexed into the city, fearing the loss of their lifestyles, other communities want to be incorporated and have been seeking cityhood for years, so they can have better access to city services.

 It seems that there are also big discrepancies with city services, such as emergency responses, infrastructure improvements, and zoning issues, for those living in unincorporated communities.
 While some areas might have a quicker response time from the police or receive regular street upgrades, other communities are largely neglected.

 What about purchasing a home in an unincorporated area?

 Before purchasing a property in an unincorporated area, be sure to check certain zoning regulations for that specific area.
 This will determine what you can or can’t do to your property.

 Also, remember to double-check your exact jurisdictions before purchasing a home.
-Some unincorporated areas are not identified by the post office, and because they typically follow zip codes, an unincorporated city like Willowbrook will have the same zip code and be identified by the post office as the City of Compton, which might be confusing for some homeowners.
+Some unincorporated areas aren't identified by the post office, and because they typically follow zip codes, an unincorporated city like Willowbrook will have the same zip code and be identified by the post office as the City of Compton, which might be confusing for some homeowners.